KelvinJC/MyHackerNews/README.md

 ### Database Creation

 The dev branch of this project makes use of Postgres database for storage of articles and job posts as well as user information.
-If you require a different database, customisation is possible via the settings.py file. <br><br>
+If you require a different database, customisation is possible via the settings.py file. <br><br> .
+To learn how to transfer transfer data from sqlite to postgres, click on this link.

 Change into the source code directory